Create an art show display that appeals to your target customers. Get the right shoppers into your booth with these three tips.

-To design an effective craft show booth, you need to focus on conveying a single, focused message to your customer and avoid trying to be all things to all people.
+To design an effective display, you need to focus on conveying a single, focused message to your customer.
+Avoid trying to be all things to all people.

-Once the customers enters your booth, you'll have a chance to show her the newest soap that you are so proud of.
-But, you need to get her into the booth first, and you'll do that by first communicating the most important way you meet her needs.
+Once the customer enters your booth, you'll have a chance to show her the newest soap you are so proud of.
+But you need to get her into the booth first, and you'll accomplish that by communicating the most important thing you do to meet her needs.